How to Make Your Move Less Stressful

 7) Mark delicate items as FRAGILE.

-As you’re packing, take advantage of this opportunity to evaluate your belongings and decide if there’s anything that you don’t use, don’t want or don’t need anymore.
+As you’re packing, take advantage of this opportunity to evaluate your belongings and decide if there’s anything that you don’t use, don’t want, or don’t need anymore.
 Perhaps it’s finally time to donate that suit you’ll never fit into again.
 Maybe you don’t need six copies of the same book.
 And if you’re looking for a fresh start, do you really need to take your collection of Reader’s Digest magazines with you?
 Charities and op-shops are always grateful to receive secondhand items that are still in good condition.
-Or you may have friends and family members who would appreciate something you don’t really need.
+Or you may have friends and family members who would appreciate something you don’t need.
 Packing is the perfect chance for you to purge any unnecessary items and start your new life off with a clean slate.
+This will make your move less stressful.

 9) Eat up.